TNC Driver Fact Sheet

 How Does CMS Affect TNC Drivers?

-CMS requires TNCs to ensure that a substantial portion of vehicles operating on the platform are electric.
-This means more drivers on the platform will need to purchase or lease electric vehicles, such as battery electric vehicles (BEVs), or fuel cell electric vehicles (FCEVs).
+CMS requires TNCs to ensure that a substantial portion of vehicles operating on the platform are zero-emission.
+This means more drivers on the platform will need to purchase or lease zero-emission vehicles, such as battery electric vehicles (BEVs) or fuel cell electric vehicles (FCEVs).

 What Resources are Available to TNC Drivers Switching to Electric Vehicles?

-CARB, as well as federal, regional and local agencies have guides, tools, and funding available to assist with purchasing or leasing electric vehicles and accessing electric vehicle chargers.
-Below are some programs that CARB has in place that drivers can leverage to reduce the cost of purchasing or leasing electric vehicles.
+CARB, as well as federal, regional and local agencies have guides, tools, and funding available to assist with purchasing or leasing zero-emission vehicles and accessing vehicle chargers.
+Below are some tools drivers can use to learn more about the cost of purchasing or leasing zero-emission vehicles.

 Clean Car Buying Guides